-Ann Parrish, Victor's youngest daughter, works behind the scenes as the Controller for Rena’s Fudge Shops, The Island House and the other various businesses owned by the Callewaert family.
-Before graduating from the University of Michigan, Ann held a variety of jobs in the company including Pancake House server, Ryba’s Fudge sales associate, Island House Reservations Manager, as well as Front Office Manager.
-As a current board member of the Mackinac Associates, Ann is involved in helping raise funds which support programs for the Mackinac State Historic Parks.
-She is happily married to her longtime love, Les Parrish, who is in charge of the confectionery production at Ryba's Fudge.
-They have two children together, Riley and Lilly, who both spend their summers working in the family business as well.
+Victor's youngest daughter works behind the scenes as the Controller for the Callewaert family businesses.
+Before graduating from the University of Michigan, Ann held a variety of jobs in the company, including server, sales associate, reservations manager, and front office manager.
+Ann has had the pleasure of serving as a trustee on the board of Mackinac Associates.
+She is happily married to her longtime love, Les, who oversees Ryba's Fudge Shops' confectionery production.
+They have two children together, Riley and Lilly, who both spend their summers working in the family business.

-Since 2013, Executive Chef Phil Kromer has been hand crafting signature dishes in our prized dining room, the 1852 Grill Room.
-A graduate of Culinary Institute of America of Hyde Park, New York, he has a passion for how food affects people.
+Since 2013, Executive Chef Phil Kromer has been handcrafting signature dishes in our prized dining room, the 1852 Grill Room.
+A graduate of the Culinary Institute of America of Hyde Park, New York, he has a passion for how food affects people.
 Chef Phil has worked in a diverse range of restaurant atmospheres, such as fine dining, breweries, barbecue joints, large resorts, and finally, the small-town breakfast restaurant where he fell in love with the kitchen.
-From May thru October, he arrives early each morning to prepare breakfast, and in the evening, he checks each dinner entree as they leave the kitchen ensuring that they are consistently perfect.
+From May through October, he arrives early each morning to prepare breakfast, and in the evening, he checks each dinner entree as they leave the kitchen, ensuring that they are consistently perfect.
 His attention to detail has gained him the respect of many coworkers, locals, and guests.
-Chef Phil met his wife Megan while working at Hotel Iroquois in the early 1990s.
-Married in 2000, they have two boys together and they reside on Mackinac Island year-round.
+Chef Phil met his wife, Megan, while working at Hotel Iroquois in the early 1990s.
+Married in 2000, they have two boys together, and they reside on Mackinac Island year-round.